SiND0L/ToA/README.md

 Launch your game, and enjoy!

-And don't forget to visit discord of Towers of Aghasba https://discord.gg/TyXqTWNcmf
+And don't forget to visit and support this game on discord of Towers of Aghasba https://discord.gg/TyXqTWNcmf